 As can be seen, the model is not flawless.
-If we assume the original constraint in red, the EoS discussed in this work have a over-pressure, and only fulfill this constraint in the range between 2.52 to 3.43 times the saturation density, which correspond to 35$\%$ of the interval (2 - 4.6) $n_0$.
-But, if we assume that the upper limit can be increased by 20$\%$, as done in ref.~\cite{Dutra2014}, therefore this EoS fulfill the constraint from 2 to 4.20 times the saturation density, which turns out to be 85$\%$ of the range.
-When compared with others parametrization of the QHD, we see that the presented model presents higher degree of agreement (85$\%$) in comparison with very stiff EoS, as NL3~\cite{Lala} (0$\%$), FSU2H~\cite{Tolos} (50$\%$), and GM1~\cite{Glen2} (68$\%$), but lower degree of agreement when compared with soft EoS as GM3~\cite{Glen2} and IUFSU~\cite{IUFSU} (both 100$\%$).
+If we assume the original constraint in red, the EoS discussed in this work have an over-pressure, and only fulfill this constraint in the range between 2.52 to 3.43 times the saturation density, which corresponds to 35$\%$ of the interval (2 - 4.6) $n_0$.
+But, if we assume that the upper limit can be increased by 20$\%$, as done in ref.~\cite{Dutra2014}, therefore this EoS fulfills the constraint from 2 to 4.20 times the saturation density, which turns out to be 85$\%$ of the range.
+When compared with other parametrizations of the QHD, we see that the presented model presents a higher degree of agreement (85$\%$) in comparison with very stiff EoS, as NL3~\cite{Lala} (0$\%$), FSU2H~\cite{Tolos} (50$\%$), and GM1~\cite{Glen2} (68$\%$), but lower degree of agreement when compared with soft EoS as GM3~\cite{Glen2} and IUFSU~\cite{IUFSU} (both 100$\%$).

 Another two recent constraints at supra-nuclear densities are the symmetry energy at two times the saturation density, $S(2n_0)$, and the pressure of the symmetric matter at the same point $p(2n_0)$.
 Ref.~\cite{s3} bounds $S(2n_0)$ in the range between 51 $\pm$ 13 MeV at 68$\%$ confidence level, while ref.~\cite{tidal1} fixed $p(2n_0)$ between 11.2 MeV/fm$^{3}$ and 38.7 Mev/fm$^{3}$ at 90$\%$ level.
 These values are also presented in Tab.~\ref{TL1}, and the new parametrization also agrees with both.